Skip to Main Site Navigation Skip to Content Skip to Footer

 • Showcase innovative teaching at Eastern.

-Each TLC session will provide faculty with the opportunity to hear a brief presentation on a specific teaching strategy that has been successfully implemented by one of their peers at Eastern.
+Each TLC session will provide faculty with the opportunity to hear a brief presentation on a specific teaching strategy that has been successfully implemented by one or more of their peers at Eastern.
 Participants will then have time to reflect and engage in small group discussions about how the strategy might be adapted and utilized in their own discipline.

 Suggested Format: